Conscription: United States

-Conscription in the United States ended in 1973, but males aged between 18 and 25 are required to register with the Selective Service System to enable a reintroduction of conscription if necessary.
-President Gerald Ford had suspended mandatory draft registration in 1975, but President Jimmy Carter reinstated that requirement when the Soviet Union intervened in Afghanistan five years later.
-Consequently, Selective Service registration is still required of almost all young men.
+Conscription in the United States officially ended in 1973, but males aged between 18 and 25 are required to register with the Selective Service System to facilitate a reintroduction of conscription should Congress deem it necessary.
+President Gerald Ford had suspended mandatory draft registration in 1975, but President Jimmy Carter reinstated the requirement when the Soviet Union intervened in Afghanistan five years later.
+Ever since, Selective Service registration has been required of almost all young men in the United States.
 There have been no prosecutions for violations of the draft registration law since 1986.
-Males between the ages of 17 and 45, and female members of the US National Guard may be conscripted for federal militia service pursuant to 10 U.S. Code § 246 and the Militia Clauses of the United States Constitution.
+Males between the ages of 17 and 45, and female members of the U.S. National Guard, may be conscripted for federal militia service pursuant to 10 U.S. Code § 246 and the Militia Clauses of the United States Constitution.

-In February 2019, the United States District Court for the Southern District of Texas ruled that male-only conscription registration breached the Fourteenth Amendment's equal protection clause.
+In February 2019, the U.S. District Court for the Southern District of Texas ruled that male-only conscription registration breached the Fourteenth Amendment's equal protection clause.
 In National Coalition for Men v.
-Selective Service System, a case brought by a non-profit men's rights organization the National Coalition for Men against the U.S. Selective Service System, judge Gray H. Miller issued a declaratory judgment that the male-only registration requirement is unconstitutional, though did not specify what action the government should take.
-That ruling was reversed by the Fifth Circuit.
-In June 2021, the U.S. Supreme Court declined to review the decision by the Court of Appeals.
+Selective Service System, a case brought by the nonprofit men's rights organization the National Coalition for Men against the U.S. Selective Service System, Judge Gray H. Miller issued a declaratory judgment that the male-only registration requirement is unconstitutional.
+However, he did not specify what action the government should take.
+That ruling was reversed by the Fifth Circuit court of appeals, and in 2021 the U.S. Supreme Court declined to review the decision by the Fifth Circuit.